 Source: [Mojtaba Nabipour], (2023).

-The skewness of an observed set of demand is calculated according to (Excel function SKEW (range of data) can compute the value):
+The skewness of an observed set of demand is calculated by using the Excel function SKEW (range of data):

 Sd=1ni=1ndi-μdσd3 .
 (Eq.12)

-So if the skewness is close to 0 the distribution would be normal and if it is close to 2σ/μ the distribution would be gamma.
-Actually there is a rule of thumb that we can use to choose the right distribution (Vandeput, 2020).
+Thus, if the skewness is close to zero, the distribution is normal, and if it is close to 2σ/μ, the distribution is a gamma distribution.
+The following rule of thumb can be used to choose the correct distribution (Vandeput, 2020):

 if sd<σμ then d~Nμd,σd2